wellbeing for rainbow taiohi

 However you’re feeling, there’s someone out there who’s been there before.

 Outline offer free, confidential counselling to rainbow people.
-Visit their website to find out how you can speak to them over the phone or in person.
+Visit their website to find out how they can help you.

 At Rainbow Youth, you can talk to a trained support worker.